Oviraptorosauria: Reproduction

-Several oviraptorosaurian nests are known, with several oviraptorid specimens preserved in a brooding position over large clutches of up to a dozen or more eggs.
+Several oviraptorosaur nests are known, with several oviraptorid specimens preserved in a brooding position over large clutches of up to a dozen or more eggs.
 The eggs are usually arranged in pairs, and forming a circular pattern within the nest.
-One oviraptorosaurian specimen from China has been found with two unlaid eggs within the pelvic canal.
+One oviraptorosaur specimen from China has been found with two unlaid eggs within the pelvic canal.
 This suggests that, unlike modern crocodilians, oviraptorosaurs did not produce and lay many eggs at the same time.
 Rather, the eggs were produced within the reproductive organs in pairs, and laid two at a time, with the mother positioned in the center of the nest and rotating in a circle as each pair was laid.
-This behavior is supported by the fact that the eggs were shaped like highly elongated ovals, with the more pointed end pointing backward from the cloaca, and also oriented toward the center of the nest.
+This behavior is supported by the fact that the eggs were shaped like highly elongated ovals — the greatest egg elongation among diapsids — with the more pointed end pointing backward from the cloaca and oriented toward the center of the nest.
 Geochemical analysis also revealed that oviraptorosaurs incubated their eggs in the 35–40 C range, as many modern bird species do today, based on the oxygen isotope ratios in the bones of the fossil embryos of various species during development.

 The presence of two shelled eggs within the birth canal shows that oviraptorosaurs were intermediate between the reproductive biology of crocodilians and modern birds.
 Like crocodilians, they had two oviducts.
 However, crocodilians produce multiple shelled eggs per oviduct at a time, whereas oviraptorosaurs, like birds, produced only one egg per oviduct at a time.